Consent

 A type of play that we are particularly interested in is called ‘adventurous play’.
 This is play that is thrilling and children can try out challenging activities (e.g. climbing a tree).
 Most children enjoy adventurous play as it is fun, exciting and can help them feel good about themselves.
 It also helps with developing skills that support concentration in school and making new friends.

-In this playground study, we are exploring adventurous play in children: what they think about the way they play, what they enjoy about playing on the playground.
-We are also interested in hearing what parents think about the way their children play.
+In this playground study, we explored adventurous play in children: what they think about the way they play, what they enjoy about playing on the playground.
+We were also interested in hearing what parents think about the way their children play.

 Image of young person at Crumbles Castle, courtesy of Islington Play Association.

-We are partnering with Islington Play Association (IPA), a charity who oversees multiple adventure playground across North London and is a provider of open access adventure play services for children aged 6 years or above.
-We will be hosting an exciting play session for this study at Crumbles Castle Adventure Playground in June 2025.
+We partnered with Islington Play Association (IPA), a charity who oversees multiple adventure playground across North London and is a provider of open access adventure play services for children aged 6 years or above.
+We hosted an exciting play session for this study at Crumbles Castle Adventure Playground in June 2025.

 Study status